wkumari/draft-wkumari-dnsop-alt-tld/README.md

    This document assumes familiarity with DNS terms and concepts.
    Please see [RFC1034] for background and concepts.

+Kumari & Sullivan        Expires March 16, 2016                 [Page 2]

+Internet-Draft               Reserve ALT TLD              September 2015

    o  DNS context: The namespace anchored at the globally-unique DNS
       root.
 This is the namespace or context that "normal" DNS uses.

-Kumari & Sullivan        Expires January 4, 2016                [Page 2]

-Internet-Draft               Reserve ALT TLD                   July 2015

    o  non-DNS context: Any other (alternate) namespace.